Table of Contents

 - Recap of Determiner

-Determiners are one of the nine parts of speech, and here they are in alphabetical order.
+Determiners are one of the nine parts of speech given below.

 Types of Determiners

 She has two dogs.
 So, the number, ‘two’ sits before the noun dogs and gives us information about quantity.

 Many cats are here.
 So, the determiner ‘many’ sits before the noun cats and also gives us information about quantity.

 Our dog annoys her dog.
 So, here, the determiner ‘her’ tells us about ownership.